Family investment companies

 A family investment company is a private limited company based in the UK, where all shareholders are family members and which invests rather than trades.

-Family investment companies are becoming increasingly popular as a way to secure family wealth, being straightforward to set up and a flexible and very tax-efficient way to invest cash to generate income for the family, keep control of assets and pass them to the next generation – particularly if you're familiar with how a business operates.
+Family investment companies are becoming increasingly popular as a way to secure family wealth, being straightforward to set up and a flexible and very tax-efficient way to invest cash to generate income for the family, keep control of assets and pass them to the next generation — particularly if you're familiar with how a business operates.
+They are being used as an alternative to trusts for Inheritance Tax planning when an individual, typically, has cash assets of £1m plus.

 A further attractive benefit is that family investment companies are taxed according to corporation tax rates, which are significantly lower than personal income tax rates.